Skip to main content

 What is the difference between a buy to let and a commercial mortgage?

 Buy to let mortgages are for homes being rented out to tenants.
-Commercial mortgages are for buildings used by a business.
+Commercial mortgages are for buildings used by a company.

-Commercial mortgages typically have higher interest rates than buy to let mortgages because they carry more risk to the lender.
+Commercial mortgages generally have higher interest rates than buy to let mortgages.
+This is because they carry more risk to the lender.

-Sometimes people who want to invest in a buy to let property via a limited company think they need a commercial mortgage.
-This is not the case.
+If you want to invest in a buy to let property via a limited company you do not need a commercial mortgage.
+You need a buy to let mortgage for a limited company.
 The type of mortgage relates to the building use, not the type of applicant.

 Why choose Commercial Trust as your commercial mortgage broker?